Damon Hayes Couture M.Arch, BEDS, BA

 Two men standing indoors, looking upwards.
 One has a beard, wearing a beige jacket, and the other has a beard, wearing a black beanie and a green jacket.
 There is a green and gray tiled wall behind them.

-For more than a decade, Damon’s work has been woven through Studio North’s portfolio, spanning housing, community spaces, and research-driven projects.
-He was the lead designer for the Aster, a 33-dwelling sustainable housing project in Banff, and played a key role in the winning entry in the Edmonton Missing Middle Infill Design Competition.
-His work includes Sr/Jr House and Laneway, a model for multigenerational living, as well as collaborations with his family on a cabin and native prairie garden in Manitoba’s Interlake and with his wife on her creative workshop—both projects reflecting his belief in the meaning found in making for those closest to us.
+For more than a decade, Damon's work has been woven through Studio North's portfolio, spanning housing, community spaces, and research-driven projects.
+He was the lead designer for the Aster, a 33-dwelling sustainable housing project in Banff.
+He was Creative Producer for The Space We Create, a documentary that explores how architects shape the spaces we inhabit.
+His work includes Sr/Jr House and Laneway, a model for multigenerational living, as well as collaborations with his family on a cabin and native prairie garden in Manitoba's Interlake and with his wife on her creative workshop—both projects reflecting his belief in the meaning found in making for those closest to us.
 He has also contributed to the CMHC Better Housing Lab, exploring sustainability in affordable housing, and wrote the introduction to Cabins: Escape to Nature, reflecting on the ideas embedded in cabins.

 Indoors with large leafy green plants and potted cacti on wooden shelves in a sunlit conservatory.